Practical example

 Your suggestion or question

-We hope that the teaching/learning concepts will be critically examined, utilised and further developed and thus remain alive.
-Therefore, please use the comment function to give your assessment of the teaching/learning concept.
+We hope that the practical examples will be viewed critically, utilised and developed further and thus remain alive.
+Therefore, please use the comment function to give your assessment of this practical example.
 Share your experiences in the implementation or refer to similar didactic methods (please include references or links).

 Your assessment will first be checked by us and then approved.